raphyduck/media_librarian/README.md

     * Automatically watch future movies releases and add them to watchlist based on criteria (genres,?)

 * Torrent search:
-    * Allow replacing existing files by better quality if existing quality is less than target

 * TvSeries: